adam-gaia/cbtr/README.md

 $ ln -s ~/.local/bin/r ./cbtr
 ```

-These links are called "applets", a term popularized by [busybox](https://www.busybox.net/BusyBox.html#usage).
+These links are called "applets", a term from [busybox](https://www.busybox.net/BusyBox.html#usage), the most widely known multicall program.

-(Fyi: aliasing `alias cbtr=b` won't work because the name of the invoked program is expanded back to 'cbtr'.
+Now, running `b` invokes `cbtr b`, saving us the painstaking process of typing out 'cbtr ' each time.
+Think of the keystroke savings!

-TODO: I'd like to let the program be invoked with 'cbtr <applet>' to act the same as the multicall stuff so that aliasing may be used, i.e. `alias b='cbtr build'`)
+(Fyi: you can also make aliases (e.g `alias b='cbtr b'`) if you prefer.
+I like the multicall links because its shell agnostic and I tend to switch between zsh and nushell).

-All that is left is to create a config file
+All that is left now is to create a config file.

 ## Configuring

-cbtr rules are defined in a toml file at `~${XDG_CONFIG_HOME}/cbtr/config.toml`.
+cbtr rules are defined in a toml file at `${XDG_CONFIG_HOME}/cbtr/config.toml`.
 The config file is an array of "entries", where each entry defines a set of tools to be ran based on some conditions.

 A repo may also contain a config file in the repo root (directory containing the .git dir).
 The repo-level configuration will be checked first and then the user-level config will be fallen back on.